carobellum/DegenerationControlTemplate/README.md

 # DegenerationControlTemplate
-Contains template image derived from patients with cerebellar degeneration and healthy controls and associated files.
+This repository contains the template image derived from patients with cerebellar degeneration and healthy controls and associated files.

-## Dataset information
+## Template information
 The template available in this repository were derived from structural MRI scans of 40 patients diagnosed with pure cerebellar cortical degeneration and 40 age and sex-matched neurologically healthy individuals.

-## Template information
 ![Template created from 40 patients with cerebellar degeneration and 40 healthy subjects](img/template.png)

 A study-specific template is included into this repository along with associated files: